Before Signing Up...

 - You can test Pipes in the next 14 calendar days.

 Before filling in the signup form, please check the offered server location in the left panel (it will be either Germany or the USA).
-If you want to switch to the other location, you can do so by clicking the provided link.
+If you want to switch to another location, you can click the provided link.

 There are two things to keep in mind in connection with the server location: